 Anatomy of a Hack

-100's of millions of API attacks occur each day attempting to steal valuable data, goods, or access accounts which can be exchanged for money.
-A typical attack sequence involves:
+Hundreds of millions of API attacks occur each day attempting to steal valuable data, goods, or access accounts that can be exchanged for money.
+A typical attack sequence involves the following steps.

 Your app is used to set up a temp account, then reverse engineered to extract API keys and other secrets while observing and manipulating API calls through your HTTPS/TLS-protected channels.